SoftVarE-Group/kc-for-fmanalysis-evaluation/README.md

 ## General information
 The python benchmark script can be used as it comes.
 Nevertheless, we highly recommend using the provided docker image (https://github.com/users/SundermannC/packages/container/kcfm23/44317965?tag=eval) because it is easier to use and for our results we also used docker.
 Furthermore, in `solvers/` the tools are provided as built binaries and the different run configurations are in `run_configurations/`.
-We divide those in configurations that include confidential models, those that exclude confidential models, and tests configuration.
-The tests holds the same configurations as the other two, but only considers one model (i.e. Smarch/toybox_0_7_5), runs that model only once, and the output of the tools gets printed onto stdout.

 ## How to run